Philcaster/Daisy-Tap-Delay/README.md

 The Tap Tempo is quite simple, and it just recognizes the last 2 clicks (within 1 second).
 For the blinking LED and Tap Tempo, I use a counter that runs each audio-callback loop, so in my case it's 0.001.
 If you change the block size, be sure to update this "increment" variable.

-I worked out a couple of details which I think make the tap tempo operate more smoothly.<br>
+I worked out a couple of details which I think make the tap tempo operate more smoothly:<br>
--The Time knob has a smoothing filter so it doesn't sound glitchy when you change the time (this is standard on most DSP delay code)
+-The Time knob has a smoothing filter so it doesn't sound glitchy when you change the time (this is standard on most DSP delay code).<br>
--The smoothing is bypassed when a tap change is detected (the official delay time automatically "catches up" with the target time)
+-The smoothing is bypassed when a tap change is detected (the official delay time automatically "catches up" with the target time).<br>
--The feedback is temporarily zeroed
+-The feedback is temporarily zeroed.<br>
 These processes help avoid annoying time change sounds repeating when you use tap to change the delay time.

 I used the terrarium.h class, which after some puzzling I realized is a modifier for re-mapping pins of the daisy_petal.h class from libDaisy.